 Willkommen auf den Seiten des Auswärtigen Amts

-The diplomats reiterated that their governments stand ready to support and facilitate an inclusive national dialogue in Belarus, safeguarding Belarus’s sovereignty and independence as well as its safe, democratic and prosperous future.
+We stand ready to support and facilitate an inclusive national dialogue in Belarus in order to resolve the present crisis in a sustainable way, safeguarding Belarus’s sovereignty and independence as well as its safe, democratic and prosperous future.